MARCEL PROUST as a young boy

-A Reader’s Guide to Surviving—and Enjoying—Marcel Proust’s seven-volume masterpiece, In Search of Lost Time
+A concise reader’s guide to surviving—and enjoying—Marcel Proust’s seven-volume masterpiece, In Search of Lost Time

-I suspect there comes a point for all serious writers when they contemplate the immensity of Marcel Proust’s seven-volume masterpiece, À la recherche du temps perdu, and decide either to compete with it or shy away completely.
-For me, that point came in my twenties; my writing has not been the same since.
+I suspect there comes a point for all serious writers when we contemplate the immensity of Marcel Proust’s masterpiece, À la recherche du temps perdu, and either compete with it or shy away completely.
+For me, that point came in my twenties.
+My writing has not been the same since.
 From what I’ve heard, readers have much the same accept-it-or-admit-defeat attitude when it comes to Proust’s epic work.

 The seven titles published in French between 1913 and 1927 comprise Proust’s marginally-fictionalized autobiography, chronicling his life from childhood almost literally through to his death.
 (He finished it mere months before, declaring himself ready to die once he’d penned the final words.)

 The book’s primary theme is obsessive love—between parents and children, friends and lovers, masters and servants, citizens and country.
 Proust invites you to experience all this through his writing.
 It’s not enough to be involved in the story, however.
 It’s as though he wants to overwhelm you with his obsessions.

 Remember this, for there will be times when exhaustion will set in—not just because of the sheer volume of words, but also the number of characters, length of sections, and correspondences between people, places and things—so much so that at some point you’re bound to wonder why you ever began the journey.
 When it comes to fiction, Proust’s is the ultimate marathon.